-Please continue on separate sheet(s) if necessary.)

-larity on the RAGAS (Macarillan Avenue) -Why is one end of the street singled out?
-Do the old SAM 17 & 17a / Chara wher Frea overlays continue to have effect?
-Cie, as per the 1926 et.
-Sen Plan overlangs) To Speak en to open to the electronically to thorne/MacMillan/Dyers Pass dings ted Trees um) x 2 special ame tris) obur) is)
+Please continue on separate sheet(s) if necessary.) larity on the RAGAS (Macarillan Avenue) -Why is one end of the street singled out?
+Do the old SAM 17 & 17a / Chara wher Area overlays continue to have effect?
+Cie, as per the 1906 et.
+Seg Plan overlangs) I would plan to speak en to open to the electronically to thorne/MacMillan/Dyers Pass dings

-- 1910 two storey dwelling 1915 English Domestic Revival style dwelling

-- 1928 two storey wooden residence
+1910 two storey dwelling 1915 English Domestic Revival style dwelling 1928 two storey wooden residence

-- 1929 Cashmere Hills Presbyterian Church
+1929 Cashmere Hills Presbyterian Church

-- 1918 wooden dwelling 1896 two storeyed English Domestic Revival residence
+1918 wooden dwelling 1896 two storeyed English Domestic Revival residence ted Trees um) x 2 ecial ame

-- 1897 dwelling 'Whareoroa'
+1897 dwelling 'Whareoroa'